 - Interconnection sticker applied to electric service meter base.

 - No equipment can be attached to Ozarks Electric poles.

 - All interconnected systems on a single-phase application shall be installed on the load size of the service overcurrent disconnect device.

 - Supply side taps (or sometimes called source) must be approved by Ozarks Electric before installation.

 - The overcurrent device should be sized to protect the wire connected to it.

 - Where the capacity of the installed unit is equal to or exceeds 30 kW, corresponding overcurrent disconnects may be installed (maximum of 6).

 - Ozarks Electric is not responsible for failure or damage to interconnected equipment.

 - Labeling must identify disconnects.

 The member must complete and submit a copy of the standard interconnection agreement (see Downloads below) at least 30 days prior to the planned interconnection.
-The interconnection agreement will be signed at the time the system is commissioned by Ozarks Electric.
-Once the equipment is installed, the member must contact Ozarks Electric to schedule a site visit for Ozarks Electric personnel to commission the installation.
-The net metering equipment can be turned on by the installer for testing and commissioning, but must be turned back off and left out-of-service until the system is commissioned by Ozarks Electric.
-Ozarks Electric will verify that the net metering system has been installed to meet all local and national electric codes and Ozarks Electric installation requirements and that the net metering equipment disconnects from the electric meter during a power outage and that the electric meter runs backward when the net metering equipment is feeding back to the cooperative.
+Once the equipment is installed, the member must contact Ozarks Electric to schedule a site inspection visit for Ozarks electric personnel to approve the installation.
+The net metering equipment can be turned on by the installer for testing and commissioning, but must be turned back off and left out-of-service until the system is approved by Ozarks Electric during the site inspection.
+Ozarks Electric will verify that the net metering system has been installed to meet all local and national electric codes, Ozarks Electric installation requirements and that the net metering equipment disconnects from the electrical grid during a power outage and that the electric meter runs backward when the net metering equipment is feeding back to the cooperative.
 When field inspection passes all points of NMA requirements a signature and date will be applied to section 6 of the NMA as final approval by Ozarks Electric.